 The DolomitesSki deals to Selva | Ski deals to Canazei | Ski deals to Corvara | Ski deals to Cortina | Ski deals to Kronplatz | Ski deals to La Villa | Ski deals to Arabba

-Top quality ski resorts are in abundance within the world famous Dolomite Super Ski Area.
+Top quality ski resorts are in abundance within the world famous Dolomiti Superski Area.
 With 12 main regions and some made up of smaller resorts, there is a style and suitability available for all.

-Val di Fassa - Val di Fassa is in the Trentino region of northern Italy and consists of 7 smaller resorts.
-Most international guests head for Canazei with plenty of accommodation, great Austrian style Après and top notch nosh.
+- Val di Fassa - Fassatal/Carezza - Val di Fassa is in the Trentino region of northern Italy and consists of 7 smaller resorts.
+Most international guests head for Canazeiwith plenty of accommodation, great Austrian style Après and top notch nosh.

-Val Gardena - Featuring three attractive alpine villages, Val Gardena in South Tyrol is affectionately known as the "Holiday valley of the Dolomite".
+- Val Gardena / Alpe di Siusi - Featuring three attractive alpine villages, Val Gardena in South Tyrol is affectionately known as the "Holiday valley of the Dolomite".
 Charming wooden chalets, beautiful scenery and skiing for all levels make this an ideal Italian winter escape.
 Selva is the best known village in this area and includes access to the famous Sella Ronda circuit.